Academic Advising/ FAQ's

 For ungergraduate students with their last name beginning with A to K your Academic Advisor is: Dr. M. Gwynn

-For undergraduate students with their last name beginning with L to Z your Academic Advisor is: Dr. B. Hockley
+For undergraduate students with their last name beginning with L to Z your Academic Advisor is: Dr. N. Kocovski

 Any questions not answered on our Academic Counselling page: http://www.wlu.ca/page.php?grp_id=44&p=1029 you can contact the advisor.

-Please DO NOT contact Dr. Gwynn or Dr. Hockley directly but use the new Psychology Advising email address: firstname.lastname@example.org or Kim Susanna at email@example.com.
+Please DO NOT contact Dr. Gwynn or Dr. Kocovski directly but use the Psychology Advising email address: email@example.com or Kim Susanna at firstname.lastname@example.org.
 This helps us keep all the emails in the right place.

 YOU MUST USE YOUR @mylaurier.ca ACCOUNT AND YOU MUST INCLUDE YOUR ID NUMBER IN YOUR EMAIL and the reason you need to see the advisor.